Aswendt-Lab/AIDAmri/ARA/README.txt

 Here you will find all the tools to create the AIDAmri parental atlas.
 Therefore two files are necessary:

 1. The original annotations of the Allen Brain Institute.
 These can be downloaded using AllenSDK using the download_ARA.py tool.
-This program can be run without input values.
+This program can be executed without input values.
 The files annotation.nii.gz and template.nii.gz are generated automatically.

 2. An xlsx file according to annotation_label_IDs_valid.xlsx.
 This file was created manually using AllenBrainAPI-master.
 The file has only been added for the sake of completeness and is not part of its own development.
 The implementation comes from https://github.com/SainsburyWellcomeCentre/AllenBrainAPI.
 Here are more details on how to use AllenBrianAPI-master.